IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The fact that a believer [of a religion] is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
 The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

+>“Einstein denies Newton infallible.”

 ― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

+>“Everyone knows Newton as the great scientist.
+Few remember that he spent half his life muddling with alchemy, looking for the philosopher's stone.
+That was the pebble by the seashore he really wanted to find..”

+― <a href="https://en.wikipedia.org/wiki/Fritz_Leiber" target="_blank">Fritz Leiber</a>

 >“Non-violence leads to the highest ethics, which is the goal of all evolution.
 Until we stop harming all other living beings, we are still savages.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Edison" target="_blank">Thomas Edison</a>

+>“[T]he interests of science have suffered by the excessive admiration and wonder, with which several first rate philosophers are considered; and... an opinion of the **greater equality of mankind, in point of genius**, and powers of understanding, would be of real service in the present age.”

+― <a href="https://en.wikipedia.org/wiki/Joseph_Priestley" target="_blank">Joseph Priestley</a>

 >“If there is a God, atheism must strike Him as less of an insult than religion.”

 ― <a href="https://en.wikipedia.org/wiki/Edmond_de_Goncourt" target="_blank">Edmond de Goncourt</a>

+>“While science as a process only requires methodological naturalism, the practice or adoption of methodological naturalism entails a logical and moral belief in philosophical naturalism, so they are not logically decoupled.”

+― <a href="https://en.wikipedia.org/wiki/Steven_Schafersman" target="_blank">Steven Schafersman</a>

 >“Clarke's three laws:<br>
 > 1.When a distinguished but elderly scientist states that something is possible, he is almost certainly right.
 When he states that something is impossible, he is very probably wrong.<br>